Key Rule

 Fair Wear and Tear

+Intentional or negligent damage is not considered fair wear and tear.
 To seek compensation from the bond, the landlord must demonstrate that the damage goes beyond fair wear and tear.
-If tenants wish to refute the landlord's claims or argue that the damage falls within fair wear and tear, they are encouraged to provide supporting evidence.
+If tenants wish to refute the landlord's claims, they are encouraged to provide supporting evidence such as condition report photos taken at the start of the tenancy.

 - The condition, quality, and age of the item at the beginning of the tenancy.